wqone900516/oas-raml-converter-service/README.md

 * `/raml/to/swagger`
 * `/raml08/to/swagger`

-All operations can be used in fourth ways, posting a text/plain or multipart-form of one-to-n files or getting by uri, for instance:
+All operations can be used in fourth ways, posting a text/plain or multipart-form of one-to-n files or getting by uri.
+All operations accept these query params:

+**validate**: boolean, tells the converter to do a validation or not after conversion.
+**format**: select output format (_json_, _yaml_)

+For instance:

 **posting a text/plain**
 ```